jqhoogland/open-dictionary/ontology/README.md

-# Open Dictionary Ontology
+# 📖 Open Dictionary Ontology

 This provides a [semantic web ontology](https://www.w3.org/standards/semanticweb/ontology) for the relationships between words in natural languages.

-The aim is a standard representation that can serve as a "compile" target of different wiktionaries' entries.
+The aim is a standard representation that can serve as a "compile" target of different wiktionaries.
 This way, we'll be able to convert entries from `en.wiktionary.org`, `fr.wiktionary.org`, etc. to a consistent data structure.

 By using the conventions of the semantic web, we can use take advantage of existing tooling (like [SPARQL](https://en.wikipedia.org/wiki/SPARQL)).

 It's expressed in terms of [JSON-LD](https://www.w3.org/TR/json-ld/) rather than [RDF](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/Overview.html) because it'll be more familiar to those who are new to the semantic web.

-# The semantic web
+# 🕸 The semantic web

 The "semantic" web starts with a simple idea.
 Instead of links that just point from one web page to another, the semantic web introduces the idea of "labeled" links, so we can specify what kind of link we have.